memorysafety/website/content/en/rav1d-bounty-official-rules.md

 ### Performance Criteria

-The solution must bring rav1d main branch performance at least to parity with dav1d v1.5.1 per the below benchmarking methodology, for both single and multithreaded operation, on Ubuntu Linux 24.04 (x86_64 and aarch64), macOS 15 or higher (Apple Silicon), and Windows 11 24H2 or higher (x86_64).
+Solutions must significantly improve the performance of the rav1d main branch per the below benchmarking methodology, for both single and multithreaded operation, on Ubuntu Linux 24.04 (x86_64 and aarch64), macOS 15 or higher (Apple Silicon), and Windows 11 24H2 or higher (x86_64).
 We do not care about performance improvements for other architectures, but other architectures should not regress significantly.
 You must compile dav1d with the same version of clang/LLVM used by the Rust toolchain (available via rustc --version --verbose) used to compile rav1d.
 An Entry’s performance impact will be measured on Sponsor hardware, including but not limited to Apple M2 and AMD Ryzen 9xxx CPUs.

 Entrants must test their entries on an idle, non-virtualized machine using the [hyperfine](https://github.com/sharkdp/hyperfine) command line tool.
 On Linux hosts, you can also use [perf](https://perfwiki.github.io/main/) to obtain measurements from your CPU’s performance counters.
 You can see how we do so as part of our continuous integration setup for rav1d [here](https://github.com/memorysafety/rav1d/blob/main/.github/workflows/build-and-benchmark-x86.yml).
 In any case, you must test on the following input files: